 We perform yearly more than 500 linguistic validation processes around the globe, validating instruments in more than 50 languages and in more than 30 countries.

 In this study, another LSP performed the translation steps.
 NovimedGroup was in charge of the cognitive debriefing step.
 We initiated our recruitment process by recruiting patients that suffered from Aplastic Anemia and Paroxysmal Nocturnal Hemoglobinuria.
 The Languages to be tested have been: Simplified Chinese/ China, Afrikaans/south Africa, Spanish/Argentina, Swedish/Sweden, Turkish/Turkey, and Italian/Italy.
 Furthermore, our team performed the whole process of linguistic validation (including the translations and cognitive debriefing) for the following countries: Hebrew/Israel, Sesotho/South Africa, Gujarati/India.

 Our translation process included 3 medical doctors as project managers and 9 linguists in the 3 countries performing the translation and the back-translation steps.
 The translation step took 12 days to produce a final document ready for cognitive debriefing.

-Simultaneously to the translation, Umbilicus started with the recruitment efforts.
+Simultaneously with the translation, Umbilicus started with the recruitment efforts.
 The recruitment process was completed within 2 weeks.

 2 patients have been recruited for each disease in each locality.
 Male to Female ratio was almost 1:1, furthermore, various occupational backgrounds and educational levels have been included in each locality.
 Vast medical knowledge was an exclusion criterion as it might bias the results.

-Due to the Covid 19 restrictions, interviews have been conducted in 2 forms, face-to-face and zoom/skype interviews.
+Due to the Covid-19 restrictions, interviews have been conducted in 2 forms, face-to-face and zoom/Valitracks interviews.